My fourth tutorial: 3dTube

 4. Dirichlet-Neumann formulation with IQNILS acceleration and a weakly compressible fluid model: We use the sonicLiquidFluid fluid model.

-5. Robin-Neumann formulation with an incompressible fluid: Support for this approach is implemented in the pimpleFluid model, where we apply special interface boundary conditions: elasticWallPressure for the fluid pressure field; and elasticWallVelocity for the fluid velocity field.
+5. Robin-Neumann formulation with an incompressible fluid: Support for this approach is implemented in the pimpleFluid model, where we apply special interface boundary conditions: elasticWallPressure for the fluid pressure field, and elasticWallVelocity for the fluid velocity field.

 6. Dirichlet-Neumann formulation with IQNILS acceleration and an incompressible fluid model using preCICE: This approach is the same as approach 1, except the preCICE coupling implementation is used. preCICE is an open-source coupling library for partitioned multi-physics simulations.
 In this case, solids4Foam is used as the solid solver, and standard pimpleFoam is used as the fluid solver (as opposed to solids4foam's pimpleFluid fluid model).
 Due to implementation differences, this preCICE IQNILS approach may perform differently than the built-in solids4foam approach.

-In all approaches, the solid domain setup is exactly the same, where an incremental small strain formulation is used (the linearGeometry solid model).
-One-quarter of the tube's cross-section is considered, although the case could actually be modelled as 2-D axisymmetric.
+In all approaches, the solid domain setup is the same, where an incremental small strain formulation is used (the linearGeometry solid model).
+One-quarter of the tube's cross-section is considered, although the case could be modelled as 2-D axisymmetric.
 The test is run for 0.02 s.
 A relatively tight FSI loop tolerance of 1e-6 is used for all approaches based on the interface motion.
 For approach 6 (preCICE), the relative displacement tolerance was set to 1e-6, and the relative force tolerance was set to 1e-3.

 In all cases, the first-order Euler time scheme is used for the solid and fluid.